Best leadership quotes ahead of Jim Collins's 2021 global virtual workshop

 Quotes inspiring great leaders

-If you're looking for leadership quotes at the highest level, Jim Collins is your man.
+If you're looking for leadership quotes that have inspired those at the highest level, Jim Collins is your man.

-In the run up to Jim Collins: Good to Great - the powerful and exclusive live events, we've pulled top quotes from the book for these chaotic times Great by Choice, co-authored with Morten Hansen.
+In the run up to our just-released 2021 live virtual event Jim Collins - Roadmap to Greatness, we've pulled top quotes from the book for these chaotic times Great by Choice, co-authored with Morten Hansen.

 "We cannot predict the future, but we can create it."